Introduction

 Why is it important to regularly check and change lawn mower oil?

-- Minimize wear and tear on engine components
+- Reduce wear on engine components

 - Ensure smooth operation

-- Maintain fuel efficiency
+- Enhance fuel efficiency

-- Prevent engine overheating
+- Prevent overheating of the engine

 How can I learn about my lawn mower’s specific oil capacity?